 Let’s start by exploring the world of stained wood trim.
 So many homes are filled with wood trim – windows, doors, baseboards, cabinets, etc. – and it can get so pricey to paint every single surface.

 In the photo below beyond the kitchen, there are other rooms with stained woodwork.
-To keep the kitchen from looking completely disconnected from the rest of the home, we kept the kitchen windows the original oak stain.
+To keep the kitchen from looking completely disconnected from the rest of the home, we kept the original crown molding’s stain color.

-Instead of just keeping the kitchen all white, we incorporated some black cabinetry for more visual interest.
-(Also, see that stained door in the photo below?
-We kept those too!)
+Instead of just keeping the kitchen all black, we incorporated some black cabinetry for more visual interest.

 Stained Wood Trim with Colorful Cabinetry